 ⑩ Have a Clear Call to Action

-Just as I spoke about in website best practices Key Concept #1. that you must have a clear purpose and objective for your website, you must also in support of that, clearly spell out what action you want your prospects to take as a result of visiting each page of your site.
+Just as I spoke about in website best practices, Key Concept #1, you must have a clear purpose and objective for your website.
+You must also clearly spell out what action you want your prospects to take due to visiting each page of your site.

-Be prepared however, to give them something in return for taking that action promptly – reward them.
-Cater to their emotions and give them real reasons for taking action now – make them feel that they’re getting something for nothing – maybe a free special report for the first 50 purchasers of your product – or, a free bonus for acting by a certain date.
+However, be prepared to give them something in return for promptly taking that action – reward them.
+Cater to your prospect’s emotions and give them genuine reasons for taking action now.
+Make those potential buyers feel that they’re getting something for nothing.
+How?
+One way might be to provide a fast-action bonus of some sort.

-Bottom line… don’t leave it up to them to figure out what to do next.
-Clearly tell them.
-And then give them a real reason to take that action now!
+Please don’t leave it up to your prospect to figure out what to do next; Tell them and then provide a real reason to take that action now!

 ⑪ Make It Easy To Buy

-Fact: People buy with emotion and justify the purchase afterwards with logic.
+Fact: People buy with emotion and justify the purchase afterward with logic.

-How do you make it easy to buy you ask?
-Here are 7 quick ways:
+How do you make it easy to buy, you ask?
+Here are seven quick ways:

-- Provide a lot of upfront value that starts to build your prospect’s confidence in you and your offering…. educational content such as blog posts and videos
+- Provide a lot of upfront value that builds your prospect’s confidence in you and your offering; educational content such as blog posts and videos

 - Offer enough information on your website about your products and services so that your prospect can make a decision.
-Knowing your ideal Client avatar will certainly help you determine how much, is enough.
+Knowing your ideal Client avatar will help you determine how much is enough.

-- Use a reputable shopping cart system that allows your prospect to easily select and deselect products for purchase.
+- Use a reputable shopping cart system that allows your prospect to select and deselect products for purchase easily.
 Make sure the shopping cart icon is uniformly displayed on all pages and is easy to find.